Gurobi/gurobipy-pandas/docs/source/advanced.rst

     >>> x = gppd.add_vars(m, index, name="x")
     >>> y = gppd.add_vars(m, index, name="y")

-There is no built-in ``gurobipy-pandas`` method for this, so we need to first align our variable series in a dataframe, then iterate over the rows in the result.
-To iterate over rows efficiently, we use ``.itertuples()``, and call the ``addSOS`` function on the Gurobi model.
+There is no built-in ``gurobipy-pandas`` method for this.
+You should first align align your variable series in a dataframe, then iterate over the rows in the result, creating a constraint for each row.
+To iterate over rows efficiently, use ``.itertuples()``, and call the ``addSOS`` function on the Gurobi model.

 .. doctest:: [advanced]